hmajid2301/articles/25. AJAX with PrismJS/README.md

 cover_image: 'images/cover.jpg'
 ---

-In this article, I will show how you can use React Context with React Hooks to store global state across a React app, then store that state in local storage.
-This can be used for example to store light vs dark theme, then whenever the user visits your website again they will have the same theme they last selected.
-Which leads to an improved experience.
+In this article, we will go over how you can make PrismJS code blocks editable and force PrismJS to re-render so the code blocks will be syntax highlighted again.

 ## Appendix